NFL teams up with NCAA for next round of safety improvements

 “We’re able to show them what we’re working on and what we’re finding and how we’re applying that knowledge into the day-to-day care of professional athletes,” Sills told The Associated Press during a break.
 “I think we hope this is the start of even more regular interaction between the two organizations because we share the exact same goals, which is improving the health and safety of players.”

-The two-day meeting included participants from the NFL’s health and safety team, the NCAA’s Sport Science Institute, and medical staffs from schools in each of the power five conferences.
+The two-day meeting included participants from the NFL’s health and safety team, the NCAA’s Sport Science Institute and medical staffs from schools in each of the power five conferences.
 It comes amid a rapidly evolving landscape of injuries in football.
 Sills is the league’s chief medical officer.

 Over the past decade, Miller estimates the NFL made between 50 and 60 rules changes to enhance player safety.
 Members of the league’s competition committee now routinely contact the medical team before considering making additional changes.